By Julia Griffith FGA DGA EG

 I've heard many an argument about this.
 While diamonds and laboratory-grown diamonds are the same material - they are not exactly the same.

 To be 'exactly the same' they would share identical chemical compositions and properties - but they don't.
-This is due to subtle differences in impurity elements within these stones (which, against popular understanding, both diamonds have laboratory-grown diamonds have many).
+This is due to subtle differences in impurity elements within these stones (which, contrary to popular belief, both diamonds have laboratory-grown diamonds have many impurities).

-The result is that they often react differently to gemmological tests.
+The result is that they often react differently from one another under gemmological tests.
+It's what help's gemologists to identify them.
 For example, many laboratory-grown diamonds do not test as 'diamond' on diamond testers.

 As a result of these facts - it cannot be said that diamonds and laboratory-grown diamonds are exactly the same.
 Subtle changes to the words you use to describe laboratory-grown diamonds will help you to avoid debates around this issue.

-Selecting your words carefully when describing laboratory-grown diamonds will save you from all arguments.
+Selecting your words carefully when describing laboratory-grown diamonds will save you from argument.

-For example, you could say “Laboratory-grown diamonds have essentially the same chemical composition and crystal structure as natural diamonds” and you would be 100% accurate.
-The word essentially is important.
-It means the key composition and structure (which is carbon in strong covalent bonds) is the same but not necessarily everything else.
+You could say “Laboratory-grown diamonds have essentially the same chemical composition and crystal structure as natural diamonds” and you would be 100% accurate.
+The word 'essentially' is important.
+It reflects that the key composition and structure of diamonds and laboratory-grown diamonds (which is carbon in strong covalent bonds) is the same but not necessarily everything else.

 Read article: